LLM Reference

 Llama 3.1 405B vs Mistral NeMo (2407)

 Llama 3.1 405B (2024) and Mistral NeMo (2407) (2024) are compact production models from AI at Meta and MistralAI.
-Llama 3.1 405B ships a 128K-token context window, while Mistral NeMo (2407) ships a 128K-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+Llama 3.1 405B ships a 128k-token context window, while Mistral NeMo (2407) ships a 128k-token context window.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.
 It focuses on practical selection signals rather than broad model-family marketing.
-The goal is to make the tradeoff clear before deeper testing.

 Llama 3.1 405B is safer overall; choose Mistral NeMo (2407) when provider fit matters.